 Tucked Away for Winter

 Those are the tedious details of putting Ariel away for another winter.
-But this year is very special for us as this is the last time we will go through this process.
+But this year is very special for us, as this is the last time we will go through this process.
 The alternative to all of the above is to take the boat to a warmer climate.
-So stayed tuned as next year we will do just that.
+So stay tuned, as next year we will do just that.
 Now we have the long winter to endure.
 We will turn our attention toward cruise planning and start putting some more details around the dream.

 Saturday, October 28, 2006